-Mocha Chocolate Overnight Oats make the best healthy breakfast!
-You get a balanced meal AND coffee in one sitting.
+Mocha Overnight Oats make the best healthy breakfast!
 Made with seven simple ingredients, vegan and gluten free friendly.
 Great for busy mornings but also make for a delicious snack.

-In my opinion, you can never have enough overnight oats recipes!
+In my opinion, you can never have enough overnight oats recipes.
 These mocha overnight oats have been my new go-to lately and you 100% need them in your life.

 7 Simple Ingredients

 - quick oats – Or sometimes referred to as instant oats.
-You can also make these with rolled oats – personal preference.
-Note: If using steel cut oats, I would up the liquid to 1 3/4 cups, and they oats will have to sit for a good 8 hours as steel cut oats take longer to soften.
+You can also make these with old-fashioned oats (rolled oats) – personal preference.
+Note: If using steel cut oats, I would up the liquid to 1 3/4 cups, and the oats will have to sit for a good 8 hours, as steel cut oats take longer to soften.

-- unsweetened cocoa powder or cacao powder – the chocolate ingredient to create the mocha flavor.
+- unsweetened cocoa powder – the chocolate ingredient to create the mocha flavor.
 You can use cacao powder or unsweetened cocoa powder.

-- non-dairy milk of choice – To keep this recipe vegan friendly, use your favorite plant-based milk such as almond milk, cashew, oat, soy, hemp, etc. Or if not plant based you can use cow’s milk.
+- non-dairy milk of choice – To keep this recipe vegan friendly, use your favorite plant-based milk such as almond milk, soy milk, cashew milk, oat milk, etc. Or if not plant based feel free to use cow’s milk.

 - brewed coffee – Use any leftover coffee on hand (if that’s a thing in your house).
-Or you could use cold brew concentrate for a stronger coffee flavor, or use regular cold brew coffee.
+You could also use cold brew concentrate for a stronger coffee flavor, or use regular cold brew coffee.

-- vanilla extract – adds a little flavor.
+- vanilla extract – adds a little hint of vanilla flavor.

-So there are a couple of ways you can go about making easy overnight oats.
+There are a couple of ways you can go about making overnight oats.
 It just depends on if you’re looking for grab-n-go, already portioned servings or you don’t mind serving straight from the bowl the oats were mixed in.

 There’s really no right or wrong way to prep overnight oats, it just depends on what your personal preference is.